Mounojitd/FINANCIAL-DASHBOARD-BY-Mounojit/README.md

 Finance Report Dashboard

 Hello Everyone,

 I made this Finance Dashboard in Power BI with the Finance Excel Workbook provided by Microsoft on their Website.

-Problem Statement
+## Problem Statement

-The goal of this Power BI Dashboard Project is to analyze the financial performance of a company using the provided Microsoft Sample Data.
+- The goal of this Power BI Dashboard Project is to analyze a company's financial performance using the provided Microsoft Sample Data.

-To create a visually appealing dashboard that provides an overview of the company's financial metrics enabling stakeholders to make informed business decisions.
+- To create a visually appealing dashboard that provides an overview of the company's financial metrics enabling stakeholders to make informed business decisions.

-Sections in the Report
+## Sections in the Report

-Report has Multiple Section's from where you can manage the Data, Like :
+*Report has Multiple Sections from where you can manage the Data, Like :*

-Report Data can be sliced by Segments, Country and Year to show Particular Data.
+- Segments, Country, and Year can slice Report Data to show Particular Data.

-It has cards showing Total Units Sold, Total Gross Sale and Total Profit.
+- It has cards showing Total Units Sold, Total Gross Sales, and Total Profit.

-It has a Clustered Bar Chart with Year on X-Axis and Profit on Y-Axis showing Profit Quarterly.
+- It has a Clustered Bar Chart with Year on the X-axis and Profit on the Y-axis showing Profit Quarterly.

-And Lastly, It has a Area Chart showing Months on X-Axis and Profit on Y-Axis showing profit Monthly.
+- Lastly, It has an Area Chart showing Months on the X-axis and Profit on the Y-axis showing profit Monthly.

-I have also included a Reset Button at the Top to clear all Slicer's.
+- I have also included a Reset Button at the Top to clear all Slicers.

-To use it hold CTRL and then click it to reset the Slicer's.
+- To use it hold CTRL and then click it to reset the Slicer's.